On the Structure of Trans-Series in Quantum Field Theory: Integrable models

-Lastly, assuming the form \eqref{an-bn-R}, we can estimate $b_0$ by evaluating the auxiliary series on the l.h.s. of (\ref{bn-seq}) for $n=0$, where we must plug in the estimate for the radius in table \ref{tabrad}.
+Lastly, assuming the form~\eqref{an-bn-R}, we can estimate $b_0$ by evaluating the auxiliary series on the left-hand side of (\ref{bn-seq}) for $n=0$, where we must plug in~the estimate for the radius in~Table~\ref{tabrad}.
 Our results suggest that $b_0=5/2$ and $b_1=3/2$ independently of $\Delta$.
-Like in the case of bosonic models, one must account for the error both from the convergence of the sequence and from the estimate of $R$.
+Like in~the case of bosonic models, one must account for the error both from the convergence of the sequence and from the estimate of $R$.